nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Example:

-* Add Orientation camp from 22 Feb 9am to 27 Feb 9pm
-* Add Tetris AI Project due by 30th March p/high t/project
-* Add Do Homework p/medium c/find people to study with t/maths science
+* add attend meeting with boss d/12 march 4pm to 6pm

 #### 3.2.1 Adding a floating task
 > Floating tasks refers to tasks that do not have a deadline or a timeframe

 A task can be entered with just its name

+Example:

+* add Meet mom for lunch

 #### 3.2.2 Adding a task with deadline

 If the task is required to be completed by a certain date, you can enter a deadline by specifying a single date and time with the `d/` prefix

+Example:

+* add Finish up report d/3rd November 3pm

 #### 3.2.3 Adding an event

 Events can be added by specifying a start and end date or time

+Example:

+* add attend meeting with boss d/12 march 4pm to 6pm

 #### 3.2.4 Setting priority levels

-A priority lcan be assigned to tasks to help you plan your day. <br>
+A priority can be assigned to tasks to help you plan your day. <br>
-Priorities will be displayed next to the task name.
+Priorities will be displayed next to the task name. <br>

+Example:

+* add Send email to boss regarding X Project p/high

 As shown in Figure 3, priority is displayed next to the task name and tags are displayed below the task name.